 Instructions

-- Place in serving bowls, garnish with pomegranate seeds, parsley and a drizzle of olive oil.
+- Garnish with pomegranate seeds, fresh parsley, and a drizzle of olive oil.

 Notes